 What concrete steps are involved in meeting Wildflower’s Equity principle?

 Wildflower schools strive to ensure all children have the opportunity to receive a liberatory education for a future of equity and justice.
 This involves planning how you will make your school accessible to a diversity of families and children, create an inclusive environment, meet the varying needs of different children, and make justice and equity an explicit and intentional aspect of your school culture and curriculum.
 Each aspect of this is important, and doing these well requires different work for teacher-leaders of different backgrounds with different life experiences.
-If this work is new to you, we provide support.
-Embracing Equity is a Wildflower developed tool dedicated to centering racial justice in education through racial and ethnic identity development, critical consciousness and critical action.
+If this work is new to you, we encourage you to explore personal development opportunities such as Embracing Equity a social change agency dedicated to centering racial justice in education through racial and ethnic identity development, critical consciousness, and critical action.

 Making your school accessible requires identifying a way to offer free or substantially subsidized tuition for families with financial need (generally through accessing some form of public funding), choosing a location with diversity in mind, and building relationships with people in the communities from which you intend to draw children and families.
 Creating an inclusive culture requires exploring one’s own social identity in terms race, ethnicity, class, gender, sexual orientation, religion and ability, and building comfort and skill with talking openly about issues of privilege and oppression in the context of individual identities; building empathy across these lines of difference; and learning about the foundations of inclusiveness.
 This personal development also serves as the foundation of creating a more equity-conscious curriculum that positively and accurately represents the culture, history and contributions of different groups of people, honestly reflects on past injustice, and connects to our modern society.
 Finally, while Montessori methods provide a strong foundation for meeting the unique needs of individual students, in our experience it also requires learning about common assets and challenges that are prevalent across different groups and communities, learning specific strategies associated with particular needs, and building out a network of partners and supports to meet individual needs.
 Wildflower provides support for teacher-leaders in each of these areas, in the form of explicit professional development, individualized support and coaching, and spaces for reflection alongside others with shared identity.